 This booklet is an educational resource to help you and your whanau learn more about what to expect from treatment with TECENTRIQ.
 It does not take the place of individual advice from your healthcare professional.
-More information about TECENTRIQ is available in the Consumer Medicine Information at Medsafe.govt.nz activates your immune system to recognise, attack and destroy cancer cells by blocking PD-L1.
+More information about TECENTRIQ is available in the Consumer Medicine Information at Medsafe.govt.nz

+If you are receiving TECENTRIQ as a subcutaneous (SC) injection (injection under the skin) you will find more information in the leaflet titled 'Your Guide to TECENTRIQ SC' available at www.cancertreatments.co.nz activates your immune system to recognise, attack and destroy cancer cells by blocking PD-L1.
 PD-L1 is a protein that enables cancer cells to hide from the immune system.